markgossa/MessageBus/README.md

 ## Sending messages

 You can either publish an IEvent or send an ICommand.
-In either case, the Type of the message being sent is automatically used as the `MessageType` property on the sent message.
-In addition, if you have set the `MessageVersion` attribute on the message class that you are sending, this is automatically added as the `MessageVersion` property on the sent message.
+In either case, the Type of the message being sent is automatically used as the `Label` on the sent message.

-When publishing or sending messages, you can either override or add to the default message properties of the sent message by setting the message properties on the `Message<IEvent>` or `Message<ICommand>` that you are sending.
-This does not add the `MessageType` or `MessageVersion` properties to the message.

 You can publish an IEvent or simple string.
 Likewise, you can either send an ICommand or a simple string.